openebs/website/src/data/pages/community.md

 ### Contributing

 We welcome community contributions!
 You can start with [CONTRIBUTING.md](https://github.com/openebs/openebs/blob/master/CONTRIBUTING.md) or check the CONTRIBUTING.md file in the respective OpenEBS repository for instructions on how to submit changes.
-If you are planning on making more elaborate changes, please discuss them on the community slack or join our [contributor meetings](https://github.com/openebs/openebs/tree/master/community#weekly-meeting).
+If you are planning on making more elaborate changes, please discuss them on the our slack community or join our [contributor meetings](https://github.com/openebs/openebs/tree/master/community#weekly-meeting).

 ### Code of Conduct